3arthqu4ke/headlessmc/README.md

 The CheerpJ instance can be tried out [here](https://3arthqu4ke.github.io/headlessmc/).
-Secondly, there is [container2wasm](https://github.com/headlesshq/hmc-container2wasm), which can translate the HeadlessMc Docker container to WebAssembly and the run it inside the browser, but this is extremly slow.
+Secondly, there is [container2wasm](https://github.com/headlesshq/hmc-container2wasm), which can translate the HeadlessMc Docker container to WebAssembly and the run it inside the browser, but this is extremely slow.

 ### Optimizations